mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

 # Introduction

 It should take less than an hour to complete this tutorial.
-In the end, you should obtain a tarball (open.tar.gz) with the MLPerf-compatible results.
+In the end, you should obtain a tarball (`mlperf_submission.tar.gz`) with the MLPerf-compatible results.

 *Note that both MLPerf and CM automation are evolving projects.
  If you encounter issues or have questions, please submit them [here](https://github.com/mlcommons/ck/issues)